fptbb/agate/files/system/usr/share/ublue-os/motd/bazzite.md

-# Welcome to Fp OS Bazzite Edition 󰊴
+# Welcome to Agate Bazzite Edition 󰊴
 󱋩 `%IMAGE_NAME%:%IMAGE_BRANCH%`
  This is an image by Fptbb